Hassan Yussuff: Political activity

 Following the loss of the New Democratic Party (NDP) in the 2015 federal election, Yussuff supported replacing Tom Mulcair as party leader.
 In 2019, Yussuff voiced concern that the federal NDP was failing to resonate with both its membership and the general electorate.

 Yussuff opposed the CLC's decision to affirm its relationship with the NDP at the 2021 convention, arguing the CLC should take a more pragmatic approach to party politics.
 In 2021, Yussuff co-wrote an op-ed with Perrin Beatty, CEO of the Canadian Chamber of Commerce, in support of the Canada Emergency Wage Subsidy for the Financial Post.

 On June 22, 2021, Yussuff was appointed by Liberal Prime Minister Justin Trudeau to the Senate of Canada.

 Personal life

 Yussuff is married to Jenny Ahn, who works as the Executive Director for Ontario Confederation of University Faculty Associations, with whom he has a daughter.
-In October 2018, Yussuff received an honourary Doctor of Laws degree from Ryerson University.
+In October 2018, Yussuff received an honorary Doctor of Laws degree from Ryerson University.